Enrollment Review Process

 Columbus State is committed to being a statewide leader in college access as well as success, and we work to ensure that every community member has a safe environment in which to learn and grow.
 As a part of the application process, the College asks a series of questions about applicants' criminal histories.
 In particular, the College is concerned with any prior criminal activity involving a felony conviction.
-Having a criminal history is not a bar to admission, but there is a process applicants must follow to report that history and, if necessary, sit down with Columbus State staff to discuss the circumstances behind the offense(s) before enrollment can proceed.
-Applicants may be deferred or denied if their presence poses a substantial risk of harm to campus or they are under conditions of post-release supervision (i.e. probation or parole) that prevent enrollment.
+Having a criminal history does not mean that admission will be denied; rather, there is a process applicants must follow to report that history and, if necessary, discuss the circumstances behind the offense(s) before enrollment can proceed.
+Applicants may be accepted, conditionally accepted, deferred, or denied based on standards to determine if their presence poses a substantial risk of harm to campus or they are under conditions of post-release supervision (i.e. probation or parole) that prevent enrollment.

-Individuals who were previously admitted to Columbus State Community College and wish to re-enroll must disclose to the Office of Student Conduct any felony convictions that occurred since his/her last term of enrollment.
-Current students with new felony convictions must report that conviction to the Office of Student Conduct within the semester in which the conviction occurs.
+Individuals who were previously admitted to Columbus State Community College and wish to re-enroll must disclose to the Office of Student Conduct any felony convictions that occurred since their last term of enrollment.
+Current students with new felony convictions must report updated conviction history to the Office of Student Conduct within the semester in which the conviction occurs.

 Failure to disclose required information at the time of application, re-enrollment, or conviction may result in separation from the College, including invalidation of application, immediate suspension from the college, and/or dismissal.